gansm/finalcut/doc/getting-started.md

 ```bash
 make
 ```
-The executable application *my-dialog* is now generated.
+The application *my-dialog* is now generated.

 #### Use CMake to compile the application